ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 - add: Optional[int] (available)
 ```

 Once the components are connected together, the resulting pipeline can be drawn.
-Pipeline drawings in Haystack 2.0 show far more details than their predecessors because the components are forced to share much more information about what they need to run, the types of these variables, and so on.
+Canals pipeline drawings show far more details than their predecessors because the components are forced to share much more information about what they need to run, the types of these variables, and so on.
 The pipeline above draws the following image:

 ![A Pipeline making two additions](/posts/2023-10-26-haystack-series-canals/two_additions_pipeline.png)